 What Gadsby and Schreck both realize, and what Schreck’s play reveals so profoundly, is that getting to know each other, on the most intimate, human-to-human level, is our only hope.
 This is why we’ve got to hear Schreck’s story — and her mother’s, her grandmother’s, and her great-great grandmother’s.
 And Mike’s.
 And Rosdely’s.
-(The buoyant, needle-sharp Rosdely Ciprian is one of two actual 14-year-old debaters, local students who join Schreck on stage for the last part of her show; I saw her, but you might see Thursday Williams depending on which night you go.)
+(The buoyant, needle-sharp Rosdely Ciprian is one of two actual teenage debaters, local students who join Schreck on stage for the last part of her show; I saw her, but you might see 17-year-old Thursday Williams depending on which night you go.)
 This expansion of viewpoint makes What the Constitution Means to Me all the more wise and humane.
 Iveson isn’t simply asked to represent a figure from Schreck’s past, or to stand for Men in General — though he does both.
 But he also gets a chance to introduce himself.
 Stepping to the front of the stage and removing his American Legion get-up piece by piece, Iveson talks about the years he spent “refusing to be boxed in gender-wise,” about growing up a nerdy gay kid with a very charming (and very masculine) British working-class father, and about his own uncertainty over how to respond when men have tried to engage him in troubling locker-room talk about women.
 He’s suddenly in the room with us as himself, as fully and vulnerably as Schreck has been if not for as long.
 It’s a vital part of Schreck’s show, as is the appearance of the elfin, astonishingly self-assured Rosdely, who’s a remarkable young human in her own right — as well as a startling reminder of what 14 actually looks like.
 This is the age at which Schreck competed for college money in front of rooms full of adult men (“Of course, you all know so much more about the Constitution than I do because you have all fought in wars.
 Thank you,” she rattles off to us at one point, earnest and pointed all at once).
 And this is the age at which her mother dared to report her abusive step-grandfather to the police.
 It’s a terrifying age — smart and brave and on the edge of everything, and so, so young.

 As we get to know Mike and Rosdely and Heidi Schreck, the play shows us the cruel limitations of abstract systems, of rules interpreted and enforced without imagination, without interest in or ability to envision another human being’s story.
 In one of the show’s most chilling moments, Schreck plays a recording of Justices Scalia and Breyer during the Castle Rock v.
 Gonzalez Supreme Court trial: They focus not on the mother whose children were kidnapped and killed by her husband, not on the negligence of the local police, who failed to show up no matter how many times Gonzalez called them.
 Instead, they pedantically debate the meaning of the word “shall.”
 It’s rhetoric stripped of humanity, and it’s the reason that Schreck’s recreated version of the speeches she once gave about the Constitution must take longer, go farther, and get messier than the strictures of any contrived competition can allow.
 Schreck is reclaiming her time.
 Though she initially respects Iveson’s Legionnaire character’s rulings — stumbling over her words when he holds up the “10 seconds left” sign, or cramming stories that are becoming too personal back in their box with a strained, cheerful “Thank you!!” when he hits the “time’s up” bell — the forced march can’t last.
 Schreck can’t play her ebullient, compliant 15-year-old self forever.
 And the first time she turns to Iveson and tells him to “hold on a second,” it feels like a door cracking open.
 Neither of them knows what’s beyond it.
 This is new territory, not regulation, and Schreck, now a woman in her forties, tasks herself to step through and find out.
 “I’d really like for all of this to disappear now,” she says quietly, late in the show, gesturing to her surroundings.
 “This contest.
 All of … this.
 A big set change!”
 Laughter ripples in the audience as nothing happens, no Broadway magic, no flying out or gliding away for Hauck’s big wooden box.
 “But it’s not that kind of show,” Schreck sighs, “Maybe we can all imagine that we’re someplace else now.”